Nottingham Trent University: Foundation

 University College Nottingham in 1897; the building is now known as the Arkwright Building.

 Nottingham Trent University was formed by the amalgamation of several institutions of higher education in Nottingham.
-It originated from the Nottingham Government School of Design founded in 1843.
+Its earliest origins lie in the Nottingham Government School of Design, founded in 1843, during a period when government-supported art and design education was promoted to support industry and manufacturing.
+The School of Design continued to operate through successive institutional changes and remains part of the university.